SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 ## Generic Attributes
 SGr allows to associate attributes to a data point.
 See [SGrAttr4GenericType](SGrAttr4GenericType.md) for details.
+Any attribute defined on the functional profile level are mandatory to any product that implements this functional profile.
+However, the product can optionally add further attributes based on its own needs.

 ## Open Points
-- What is the intent of the attribute sgr:functionalProfile@mroVisibilityIndicator?
-Optionality on the device is handled by the fact that the functional profile is either present or not.
 - What are the rules for naming a functional profile (sgr:functionalProfile@profileName)?
 Is this strict (then it should be part of the classification), or loose (then it should be part of the legibDesc)?